 The flexible elastomer band feels comfortable and lightweight.
 The Charge 2 is 9g heavier than the old HR, but it's barely noticeable.
 The stainless steel buckle feels robust and should ensure that the wristband won't slip off, as some pop-clasp trackers do.
-The Fitbit Alta HR, colour-screen Fitbit Blaze and GPS Fitbit Surge also have the steel buckle.
+The Fitbit Alta HR, colour-screen Fitbit Blaze and GPS Fitbit Ionic also have the steel buckle.

 The Charge 2 has some new accessories, including the Sport Band – a breathable, perforated design in Black, Cobalt Blue and Coral; pictured below.
 Each costs £24.95 / $29.95 / €29.95.

-Owing to the basic similarities we can be confident that the new Charge 2 looks a worthy replacement for the HR.
+Owing to the basic similarities we can be confident that the new Charge 2 is a worthy replacement for the HR.
 In fact, it's a worthy upgrade if you already have a Charge HR; for a detailed comparison of the Charge 2 vs Charge HR, see further down this review.
 The old non-HR Charge 1 won't be missed as it's ably covered by both the Alta and the new Flex 2 wristband.
 See Fitbit Alta review and Fitbit Flex 2 review.